In some stories, it's not enough for the hero and villain to be long lost brothers

 - The Incarnations in Incarnations of Immortality (see One Degree of Separation for explanation of this tangle).

-- Let's not forget Dune, folks.
+- Dune.
 When Jessica and Paul are on the run from the Harkonnens, Paul drops a bombshell: "We're Harkonnens."

 - The main premise of The 39 Clues book series is groups of people, all members of the vast Cahill family, vying to find the secret of the family's fame and power.